Restoration & Renovation

 JewelHouse by Summer Wheat

-JewelHouse will be used for inclusive history- and humanities-based education and public programs and events, developed using a restorative practices methodology, that center the often untold or undertold stories of women and girls—past, present, and future.
-Education and public programs will include storytelling, spoken word, oral history recordings, collecting initiatives, music concerts, dance performances, soundscapes, and private events, as well as panel discussions, summits, and workshops.
+JewelHouse will serve as a space for inclusive history and humanities education, public programs, and events.
+The curriculum will be developed using restorative practices as a methodology to center the often-untold stories of women across generations.
+Educational and public programs will include storytelling, spoken word presentations, oral history recordings, collecting initiatives, music concerts, and dance performances, as well as panel discussions, summits, and workshops.